1. 简介

 Travel to Toolsetter Action sequence:

-• go to VERSA_TOOLSETTER Z_MAX_CLEAR Z position
+1. rapid move to [VERSA_TOOLSETTER] Z_MAX_CLEAR Z position

 [VERSA_TOOLSETTER]